 An Talla Solais, Ullapool

 George Spence Trophy 2016

-8 September – 16 September.
-I will be taking part (for the fifth time) in NEOS – North East Open Studios.
-Framed and unframed work will be on display and sale, and I’m happy to chat about my work and the techniques I use.
+I will be taking part in NEOS – North East Open Studios – again this year, and look forward to welcoming back familiar faces, and meeting new folk.
+Framed and unframed work will be on display and for sale, and I’m always happy to chat about my work and the techniques I use.